SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 > **💡 Note**<br>
 > - The examples neither represent best practices nor role models.
 They only aim to experiment with the patterns in simplified contexts and convey the basic concepts.
-> - More design patterns exist beyond those covered here, and different implementations or class setup strategies may apply.
+> - More design patterns exist beyond those covered here.
+Different implementations, combinations of patterns and class setup strategies may apply.
 > - Most examples are structured for easy exploration using simple, self-contained ABAP classes (i.e. only 1 class pool including local classes instead of multiple global classes) as follows:
 >    - Global class:
 >      - Includes the `if_oo_adt_classrun` interface to run the class with F9 in ADT.